Spark matches organizations working on critical issues in our city with people wanting to donate their professional skills for social good.

 - include or benefit marginalized populations located in Winnipeg, and

-- are addressing a social issue using a community development approach, and
+- are addressing a social, economic or environmental issue in Winnipeg, using a community development approach, and

 - have a demonstrated relationship to your community, and